 Dr Amanda Scardamaglia

-Dr Amanda Scardamaglia is a Senior Lecturer and Department Chair of Swinburne Law School.
+Dr Amanda Scardamaglia is the Department Chair of Swinburne Law School.
 She has a PhD in Law from The University of Melbourne.
-Her area of research and expertise is intellectual property law, especially trade mark law and its history.
+Her area of research and expertise is intellectual property law, especially trade mark law, branding, advertising and its history.
 Her work as an academic researcher is highly regarded, and she has broad experience in historical empirical research.

-Amanda has published in both international and Australian peer-refereed journals on the subject of trade marks and intellectual property law, and was awarded a State Library Victoria Creative Fellowship in 2015-2016.
+Amanda was awarded a State Library Victoria Creative Fellowship in 2015-2016.
+She was awarded a residential fellowship at the Centre for Intellectual Property Policy & Management at Bournemouth University in 2017.
 She is the author of the book Colonial Australian Trade Mark Law: Narratives in Colonial Lawmaking, People, Power and Place (Australian Scholarly Publishing, 2015).
+Her forthcoming book, Charles Troedel: From Stone to Print will be published by Melbourne Books in 2019, in collaboration with the State Library Victoria.

 Dr Jessica Lake